EpicDuque/Cool-Tools/README.md

 know everything about the Actor that shot that projectile, including it's stats (covered later) to calculate damage, for exmaple.

 <br>
-More information will be added as the tools are developed.